5T33Z0/OC-Little-Translated/00_About_ACPI/README.md

    when one of `TEST` called from `Devx`, another `TEST` will be failed to create `MSTR`.

-## ACPI Preset Function
+## ACPI Preset Functions

 ### `_OSI` (Operating System Interfaces)

-It is easy to acquire the current operating system's name and version when applying `_OSI`.
+It is easy to acquire the current operating system's name and version when applying the `_OSI` method.
 For example, we could apply a patch that is specific to Windows or macOS.

-`_OSI` requires a string, the string must be picked from the table below.
+`_OSI` requires a string which must be picked from the table below.

 |   OS                         |      String     |
 | :--------------------------: | :-------------: |